Insurance Basics: Copay vs. Coinsurance

 In addition to your deductible amount (if it isn’t paid yet for the year), you may have both a copay and coinsurance if more than one kind of service is part of a visit.

-Say you go to the dermatologist for a regular checkup.
+Say you go to the dermatologist to check a suspicious mole.
 You’ll pay a copay for your visit.
-And if while you’re there you have a suspicious mole removed, you may also pay coinsurance for the procedure the doctor performed.
+And if while you’re there you have the mole removed, you may also pay coinsurance for the procedure the doctor performed.

 It can be hard to know how to use your health plan so you get the most out of it.
 Understanding everything you can is the key to saving money and not being surprised when you go to check out or get a bill in the mail.

-If you have questions about your coverage before, during or after you use it, check your benefits booklet or log in to your Blue Access for MembersSM (BAMSM) account.
+If you have questions about your coverage before, during or after you use it, check your benefits booklet or log in to your account online or through the BCBSOK App.
 Or you can call the customer service number on your member ID card to speak with a customer service advocate.

 Comparison Shop for Your Health Care Services